-There are many opinions regarding the best material for interocclusal record.
+There are many opinions regarding the best material for inter-occlusal record.

-Trapozzano^[3] in 1955 stated that the wax "CHECKBITE METHOD" is the technique of preference in recording and checking centric relation.
+"Trapozzano,^[3] in 1955, stated that the wax "Check-bite method" is the technique of preference in recording and checking centric relation.

-Schuyler^[1] in 1932 observed that if the recording medium was not of uniform density and viscosity, uneven pressures would be transmitted to the record bases which would cause a disharmony of occlusion.
-He said that modeling compound was preferable to wax for occlusal records because it can be softened more evenly, cools slower, and doesn't distort as much as wax.
+"Schuyler,^[1] in 1932, observed that if the recording medium was not of uniform density and viscosity, uneven pressure would be transmitted to the record bases which would cause disharmony of occlusion.
+He said modeling compound was preferable to wax for occlusal records because it can be softened more evenly, cools slower, and doesn't distort as much as wax.

-Payne^[4] in 1955 and Hickey^[5] in 1964 stated a preference for dental plaster because less material had to be placed in the patient's mouth for the record.

-- Wright^[1] in 1939 described the four factors he believed affected the accuracy of records:
+"Payne,^[4] in 1955, and Hickey,^[5] in 1964, stated a preference for Dental Plaster because less material had to be placed in the patient's mouth for the record..
+Wright,^[1] in 1939, described the four factors he believed affected the accuracy of records:

-- Resiliency of tissue.
+- Resiliency of tissue

-- Saliva film.
+- Saliva film

-- Fit of bases.
+- Fit of bases

-- Pressure applied.
+- Pressure applied

-He concluded that the dentist wouldn't control the pressure at which the record was made, so the best technique was to record the occlusal record at zero pressure.
+He concluded that since the dentist wouldn't control the pressure at which the record was made, the best technique would be to record occlusal record at zero pressure.
 It could thus be duplicated.
 Hanau^[6] in 1923, considered various factors that influenced the recording of Centric Relation and he modified the intra-oral wax method.
-He pointed out the "Resiliency And Like Effect" (REALEFF) of the denture supporting tissues.
-He advocated making the registrations of the positional relationships under zero pressure in order to minimize the error caused by "REALEFF".
+He pointed out the "Resiliency and Like Effect" (Realeff) of the denture-supporting tissues.
+He advocated making registrations of the positional relationships, under zero pressure, to minimize the error caused by "Realeff".

-Hanau,^[1] Block,^[7] and others^[8] agreed with zero pressure philosophy, Schuyler, Payne and Trapozzano, among others advocated the use of light pressure.
+"Hanau^[1], Block^[7], and Others^[8] agreed with the 'zero pressure' philosophy, Schuyler, Payne and Trapozzano, among others, advocated the use of light pressure.

-Criticisms of interocclusal method of recording centric relation
+Criticism of inter-occlusal method of recording centric relation

-There have been many criticisms of "Checkbites" for Centric Relation records.
+There has been much criticism of "check-bites" for Centric Relation records.
 Most of these criticisms were from individuals who favored some type of graphic recordings.

-Schuyler^[1] in 1932 stated that he did not "consider a record secured on compound or wax occluding rims sufficiently free from error to compete the restorations without additional checks.
+"Schuyler,^[1] in 1932, stated that he did not "consider a record secured on compound or wax occluding rims sufficiently free from error to compete with the restorations without additional checks."

-Simpson^[1] felt that wax records were unscientific and commented that "such methods as holding the jaw back on closing the mandible, elevating the tongue, and having the patient swallow as he closes the jaw, and the like, are condemned for the paramount reason that they are unscientific and always carry with them the fallacy of guess".
+"Simpson^[1] felt wax records were unscientific and commented that "such methods as holding the jaw back on closing the mandible, elevating the tongue, and having the patient swallow as he closes the jaw, and the like, are condemned for the paramount reason that they are unscientific and always carry with them the fallacy of guess".

-Phillips^[1] stated that "in the hands of, by for the largest majority of operators, it is worse than useless".
+"Phillips^[1] stated that "in the hands of, by, for the largest majority of operators, it is worse than useless".

-Gysi^[1] tested this method on manikins and never got the same recording twice with wax or compound.
-He concluded that the uneven cooling of the material produced distortion.
+"Gysi^[1] tested this method on manikins and never got the same recording twice with wax or compound, He concluded that the uneven cooling of the material Bansal, et al.: Methods to record centric jaw relation produced distortion.

-Schuyler^[1] stated that when records were made using compound, the uneven or premature contact of areas of occluding surfaces, due to uneven thickness or density of occluding rims, may disturb the relation of the record bases.
+"Schuyler^[1] stated that when records were made using compounds, the uneven or premature contact of areas of occluding surfaces, due to uneven thickness or density of occluding rims, may disturb the relation of the record bases.